cameronhu/AntibodyLineageTree/README.md

 Lineage tree generation for clonal families of antibody sequences, leveraging the FastBCR and ClonalTree tools

+## FastBCR Input Generation

+`list_samples()` generates 3660 runs from just the human heavy chains.
+There are ~4000 runs total when querying the BigQuery db.

 ## Requirements

 - Installation of R >= 4.1.0.
 Create a conda environment and install R through conda.